samueleaton92-hash/Last-Tackle/README.md

 - **Checks** — situations with a real uncertain outcome (handling a media scandal, smoothing over a fight with a teammate, showing up for a date night).
 Your text is read for which of six attributes it's testing — **Power, Steel, Boot, Fitness, Charisma, Composure** — and how boldly you're playing it.
 The engine rolls a d20, adds your attribute's modifier, checks it against the difficulty, and the result lands in one of four tiers: critical success, success, fail, or critical failure.
 Playing it **bold** raises the difficulty but a success jumps straight to the best tier; playing it **cautious** lowers the difficulty but caps how good or bad the result can be.
 - **Choices** — situations that are a decision, not a skill attempt (signing with a rival club, accepting a proposal, calling time on your career).
 Your text is matched to one of two or three fixed outcomes.
 No dice — you don't roll to find out who you propose to.

+### Match day

+Before kickoff you get one tap: **Cautious / Balanced / All out.** This widens or narrows the same variance that decides your match rating and score — bold play can produce a much better or much worse performance than balanced, cautious play is steadier but caps both ends.
+No typing required for this part; it's meant to happen every match without adding friction across an 18-round season.

+On roughly 45% of matches, a genuine **crunch moment** fires mid-game — a last-ditch tackle to save a try, a kick to win it at the death, a rival trying to needle you into a reaction — picked based on the match state that's already been simulated (a kicking chance for a close margin, a niggle template on rivalry rounds, and so on).
+You type what you do, it's resolved with the same dice-check machinery as an event, and the result adjusts the actual score and your match rating before the game is finalized — a genuine success there can flip a loss into a win.
+It costs no extra API call: the same single narration call that writes the commentary and recap is simply given the crunch moment's result and told to make clear that specific moment, and your stated action in it, is what swung the game.

 ## How the game is built

 The rule that matters: **the engine owns every number, including the dice roll.
 The AI only narrates what the engine already decided.**